ghuertaramos/ENMOD/readme.md

 ## Getting Started

-This series of scripts are intended to work as a single pipeline but using the provided format for each script will allows the user to use own data fro each function separately.
+This series of scripts are intended to work as a single pipeline but using the provided format for each script will allow to use own data for each function separately.

 ### Prerequisites